Financial risk management is carried out by a central treasury department under policies approved and delegated by the

 The Group finances its operations by a combination of retained profits, disposals of assets, debt capital market issues, commercial paper, bank borrowings and leases.
-The policy is to smooth the debt maturity profile, to arrange funding ahead of requirements and to maintain sufficient undrawn committed bank facilities to meet liquidity needs as they arise, to maintain a smooth debt profile and maturing senior unsecured debt will not exceed £1.5bn in any 12-month period.
+The policy is to maintain a prudent level of cash together with sufficient committed bank facilities to meet liquidity needs as they arise, to maintain a smooth debt profile and maturing senior unsecured debt will not exceed £1.5bn in any 12-month period.
 The Group retains access to capital markets so that maturing debt may be refinanced as it falls due.

 Liquidity risk is managed by short-term and long-term cash flow forecasts.
 In addition, the Group has the following undrawn committed facilities which mature in 2021.